 4. Title IV: The Funding of Pension Plans

-This section of ERISA lays down specific rules for the funding of pension plans by employers, mandating that employers contribute sufficiently to secure the future benefits of their employees.
+This section of ERISA lays down specific rules for the funding of pension plans employers, mandating that employers contribute sufficiently to secure the future benefits of their employees.
 It prevents employers from underfunding their pension plans, ensuring that employees’ financial security is maintained.

 5. Title V: Administrative and Enforcement Provisions